The song of the day for Tuesday, November 23, 2021, is “Mood Indigo.”

 About This Song

-Duke Ellington wrote “Mood Indigo” in 1930 and named it “Dreamy Blues”; the lyrics by Irving Mills were added later.
-The song, which is based on a theme by Barney Bigard, who is said to have learned it from his New Orleans clarinet teacher, Lorenzo Tio.
-Ellington wrote the song specifically for “microphone transmission” and it was first played on a 1930 radio broadcast.
-Audiences loved the song, and so Irving Mills wrote the lyrics, changing the name of the song to “Mood Indigo.”
+“Mood Indigo” was written by Duke Ellington, based on a theme by Barney Bigard; Irving Mills wrote the lyrics.
+Ellington wrote the song, originally titled “Dreamy Blues,” specifically for ‘microphone transmission,’ and it was first played on a 1930 radio broadcast.
+Audiences loved the song, and so Irving Mills wrote the lyric, changing the name of the song to “Mood Indigo.”
 The song has been widely recorded by instrumental and vocal artists, including Tony Bennett, Charles Mingus, Ella Fitzgerald, Thelonious Monk, Frank Sinatra, and Nat King Cole.

 About This Version

-“Mood Indigo,” as well as Bennett Sings Ellington: Hot & Cool, is available from iTunes.
+“Mood Indigo,” as well as Bennett Sings Ellington: Hot and Cool is available on Apple Music.